The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of L S Lowry’s signed lithograph Berwick Upon Tweed is estimated to be worth between £9,000 and £15,000.
-Over the past 12 months, the artwork has sold 7 times at an average selling price of £5,128.
+The value of L S Lowry's signed lithograph, Berwick Upon Tweed, created in 1973, is estimated to be worth between £5,000 and £10,000.
+Over the past 12 months, the average selling price was £5,211 across 9 total sales.
 In the last five years, the hammer price has ranged from £2,800 in November 2024 to £8,500 in October 2021.
-This work has shown a consistent level of demand with an average annual growth rate of -11%.
-Since its first sale in October 2006, the edition size of this artwork is limited to 650.
+This artwork has shown an average annual growth rate of -4% and has an auction history of 25 total sales since its entry to the market in October 2006.
+The edition size of this piece is limited to 650.

 Meaning & Analysis